realtimenotify/cydbertap/README.md

 2. Booted pi zero (let it do its resize and reboot)
 3.  sudo raspi-config

-    a.  option 3 boot options
+        option 3 boot options
         -   option B1 desktop/cli
             -   option B2 console autologin

-1.  a.  back to main menu & option 7 advanced options
+4.  back to main menu & option 7 advanced options

         -   option A4 enable SSH
             -   enable SSH

-1.  a.  back to main menu & option 7 advanced options
+5.  back to main menu & option 7 advanced options

         -   option A3 change memory available to GPU
             -   set memory to 16 (Not sure if this helps or not and canny find original post)

-1.  a.  back to main menu
+6.  back to main menu

         -   Finish (and reboot)

-1.  sudo apt-get update
+7.  sudo apt-get update
-2.  sudo apt-get upgrade
+8.  sudo apt-get upgrade
-3.  sudo apt-get install tcpdump
+9.  sudo apt-get install tcpdump
-4.  sudo apt-get install isc-dhcp-server
+10.  sudo apt-get install isc-dhcp-server
-5.  sudo apt-get install dsniff
+11.  sudo apt-get install dsniff
-6.  sudo apt-get install screen
+12.  sudo apt-get install screen
-7.  putty’ed in to device to do the following:
+13.  putty’ed in to device to do the following:
-8.  added the following to /etc/rc.local (before “exit 0”)
+14.  added the following to /etc/rc.local (before “exit 0”)

 \# poisontap startup